SAP-archive/teched2020-CX260/prerequisites.md

 Installing Node.js and other tools might take a bit of time and we have not planned for this during the session.
 It is therefor **important** that you come prepared.

 - **Node.js**
   Spartacus supports node.js version 10.14.1 or later, but smaller than version 13.0.
 Other Node.js versions might work, but are not actively tested.

-To check out you have node.js installed, run `node --version` in a terminal window.
+  You can run `node --version` in a terminal window to validate the installed version.

 - **node package manager**
   Node.js development depends on npm packages for many features and functions.
 To download and install npm packages, you need a package manager.
-The Spartacus team uses yarn, but npm will work similarly.
+The Spartacus team uses [Yarn](https://yarnpkg.com/), but npm will work similarly.
 The exercises in this session require npm client command line interface, which is installed with Node.js by default.

-To check that you have the npm client installed, run `yarn -v` in a terminal window.
-Spartacus supports version 1.15 or later.
+  Spartacus supports Yarn version 1.15 or later.
+You can run `yarn --version` in a terminal window to validate the installed version.

 - **Angular CLI**
   Spartacus is distributed as npm packages, and as a Spartacus application developer you need to create an initial application.

   This requires the Angular CLI.
 The CLI can be installed as a (global) Node.js dependency, see the [Angular guide](https://angular.io/guide/setup-local#install-the-angular-cli) to install the Angular CLI.

-  Spartacus 2.0 supports Angular 9, where as Spartacus 3.0 will support Angular 10.
+  Spartacus 2.x supports Angular 9, where as Spartacus 3.0 will support Angular 10.
+We'll be using Spartacus 3 in the exercises, you should have Angular CLI 10 installed.

 ### Test your local environment